 in which i wax lyrical about all 832 pages of eleanor catton’s booker prize winning novel ‘the luminaries’ Continue reading ‘the luminaries’ by eleanor catton

 I was extraordinarily excited for The Luminaries to be released.
 Eleanor Catton is among my favourite NZ authors around at the moment – I love love loved The Rehearsal (pretty sure that I’ve waxed lyrical about it at some point on here), and the thought of not only a new release from her, but a veritable tome of a new release… well, I can’t quite come up with the words, which is part of the problem.
 My head (and general person) is a snuffly, almost-flu-y mess right now, and concentrating on beautiful and expansive prose is unfortunately not really meshing … Continue reading on book releases, colds, and surgery

 Interrupting the regular poetic and health related programming to bring you a bit of what this blog was originally intended for – BOOKS.
 Today I realised that yet another of my various favourite authors has a book coming out this … Continue reading 2013 and the winter of the magnificent book releases

 A couple of years ago my lovely lovely Welsh penpal sent me a copy of The Summer Book by Tove Jansson in a package of things.
 What this means for this moment is a) I’m a terrible correspondent via snail … Continue reading the summer book et al

 Today I finally finished Anansi Boyss.
 I have a weird relationship with Neil Gaiman books.
-Probably it’s because I have a weird relationship with the entity that is Neil himself (spot the Twitter reference) – he was an author I knew of, and I’d watched and enjoyed Stardust (but hadn’t read the book) when suddenly … Continue reading Mr Nancy, I presume.
+Probably it’s because I have a weird relationship with the entity that is Neil himself (spot the Twitter reference) – he was an author I … Continue reading Mr Nancy, I presume.

 Today, beautiful today, marks the first day of my return to more regular part-time work hours.
 No more excessive pre-Christmas shifts, no more 7am unlocking of automatic doors to be the Magazines Bitch because I’m nice and fill in for … Continue reading THE RETURN OF THE THING